ishabajwa001/web-development-journey/JavaScript/Programs/String/README.md

 * The `+` operator concatenates strings.
 * The `+=` operator appends text to an existing string.
 * The `concat()` method joins multiple strings.
-* Escape sequences add special formatting and characters to strings.
+* Escape sequences add special formatting and characters.
 * `\t` creates a tab.
 * `\n` creates a new line.
 * `\\` represents a backslash.